MkBth2025/GeoSoilMLOps/README.md

 ### Data availability

-The original research dataset is not distributed with this repository due to data-sharing and privacy restrictions.
+The original research dataset is not distributed with either workflow due to data-sharing and privacy restrictions.
 Users can provide their own dataset and configure its location, targets, and predictors through the active YAML profile.
 A synthetic or sanitized example dataset may be included solely to demonstrate the expected input structure and should not be interpreted as the original research dataset.
 ## Command reference (`install.txt`)

 After paths are confirmed in the GUI, `install.txt` is regenerated to provide explicit command-line examples for the individual programs using the currently active directories and `params.yaml`.